 As an alternative to using the storage-profiles API call to create an Azure storage profile, you can also use the storage-profiles-azure API call.
 Optional procedure steps show how to use the storage-profiles-azure API call.
 The example only includes the steps required to create an Azure storage profile using the storage-profiles API call.

 - Verify that all general prerequisites have been satisfied.
-See Prerequisites for Onboarding a Team. - Verify that you have the cloud account ID for the new cloud account that you added.
+See Prerequisites for working with the vRealize Automation Cloud Assembly APIs. - Verify that you have the cloud account ID for the new cloud account that you added.
 See Adding Cloud Accounts.